ABCD-STUDY/eprime-data-clean/readme.md

 naming_ok = 1  =>  file name starts with "NDAR_INV"

-Currently  practice experiments are considered as not valid.
+Spreadsheets with practice experiments are considered not valid.

 ```